scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 6/15

 You make an attack with the blunt part of your weapon.
 Make a weapon attack against a single target.
 On hit they take weapon damage, replacing all wounds dealt with wound dice and changing the damage type to bludgeoning.
-On crit the target is Weakened until the end of their next turn.
+On a critical the target is Weakened until the end of their next turn.

 ***Enhanced:*** Add a superior die to the attack.